 On the downside, in addition to the heat retention issue we mention above, some find fault with the relatively high price of Tempur-Pedic mattresses.
-If cost is an issue, several lesser-known brands offer memory foam mattresses that are significantly less expensive than Tempur-Pedic.
-The best rated of these is Bed in a Box (Est. $950 and up).
+If cost is an issue, there are several lesser-known brands that offer memory foam mattresses that are significantly less expensive than Tempur-Pedic.
+The best rated of these is Bed in a Box (Est. $650 and up).
 This line is sold online, and earns a satisfaction rating of 86 percent on SleepLikeTheDead.com, based on its analysis of nearly 340 owner comments.
-Owners give it high marks for comfort, value and customer service, but the brand scores slightly below Tempur-Pedic for durability.
+While this is a higher rating that the Tempur-Pedic brand, it's also based on far fewer reviews, and we have found that ratings tend to go down as more reviews accumulate.
+Still, owners give Bed in a Box mattresses high marks for comfort, value and customer service, but the brand scores slightly below Tempur-Pedic for durability.
 Users also say it gives off a bad odor when new, though that is a common complaint with all memory foam mattresses.

 A big handicap for Bed in a Box is that, because the mattresses aren't sold in stores, you can't test one before making a commitment.
 However, the company offers a full money-back guarantee with return shipping costs covered -- provided that owners give the mattress a full 60 days to get used to it before deciding it's not right for them.

 Mattresses are expensive, there's no getting around that fact, and memory foam tends to be one of the more expensive options.
 However, it does not have to be that way.
-The 12-inch Memory Foam Mattress and Frame Set (Est. $600) by Best Price Mattress gets stellar reviews from dozens of owners for its incredible value.
+The 12-inch Memory Foam Mattress and Frame Set (Est. $450 and up) by Best Price Mattress gets stellar reviews from hundreds of owners for its incredible value.
 For your $600 you get a king-sized mattress, a bed frame, and a fitted bed skirt that allows you to hide the bed frame while creating hidden, underbed storage.

 While 12 inches is a fairly thin mattress, user reviews don't reflect issues with that at all; rather, they say this memory foam mattress is extremely comfortable and seems very sturdy and durable.
 We saw reports from owners who have had this mattress for two years or more and say it's still as good as new.
 It also gets very good ratings from those who say it even provides great support to heavier people without that sinking feeling that some get from memory foam.